Regular Army: Active Duty

 - Placement fees, including fees charged adoptive parents for counseling.

-- Legal fees, including court costs, for services that not available from military legal assistance offices.
+- Legal fees, including court costs, for services that not available from military legal assistance or notary offices.

 - Medical expenses, including:

 - Hospital expenses of the biological mother of the Child to be adopted.

 - Hospital expenses of a newborn infant to be adopted.